jenkinsci/literate-plugin/README.md

 If you provide both forms one will get picked up and the other ignored, so don't be silly.

+The plugin adds an `Export as literate-style` action to Free-style projects that lets you select the Publishers/Notifiers to export and creates a `.zip` file to download with the `.jenkins` directory containing the equivalent Literate-style configuration, so if you have a Jenkins job that has Publishers/Notifiers very close to the way you want them it should be easy to grab their configuration.

 See also this [plugin's wiki page][wiki]

 # Environment